The Partnership engages with the Mallee community throughout the year and takes our region’s priorities to the Victorian Government.

 But not all of our priorities require funding initiatives to get off the ground.

-One way in which our Partnership priorities can be realised is through the Budget process.
+One way in which our Partnership priorities can be realised is through the Budget commitments and policy changes we achieve.